paulrudy/alfred-goodlinks-actions/README.md

 ### Search GoodLinks

-Search for a link in GoodLinks using the keyword `gls`.
-Optionally enter text to filter the results.
+Use the keyword `gls` to search all links.
 Hold `⌘` to view the link's starred status,read/unread status, and tags, if any.
-Use `↩` to open the link in GoodLinks.
-Hold `⌥` and use `↩` to copy the link to the clipboard.
+Action the result to open the link in GoodLinks, or action with `⌥` to copy the link to the clipboard.

+Use `glu` to search unread links.

-Search for a tag in Goodlinks using the keyword `glt`.
-The workflow will display the number of links per tag.
-Optionally enter text to filter the results.
-Use `↩` to search for links with the selected tag.
+Use `glt` to search for a tag, then action the result to search for links with the selected tag.

 Note: The first time a search is invoked, Alfred may take several seconds to display the results.
 After that, the results are intelligently cached and updated by Alfred, and should appear immediately.